 Although sugilite occurs both as crystals and in massive form crystals are very rare and have only been found in a limited number of locations worldwide.
 The vast majority of the world's sugilite and certainly almost all of the finest grade material, comes from the Kalahari Manganese Field which is the largest known manganese deposit on the planet.
 Based in the Northern Cape of South Africa it lies amongst sedimentary rocks known to be more than two billion years old.
 Over the last few years smaller deposits of gem grade material have been found in Italy, New South Wales, Mount Saint-Hilaire Canada and Tajikistan.
 Stone has also reportedly been found in India but because of the limited amount present and low grade, it has not been pursued.

-When used for crystal healing it's said to strengthen the heart, aid physical healing and reduce stress.
+When used in conjunction with crystal healing sugilite is said to strengthen the heart, aid physical healing and reduce stress.
 It balances the mind, body and spirit and encourages peace of mind and a general feeling of well-being and spiritual love.
-Due to the present of manganese sugilite is also said to be a good remedy for a headache.
+Due to the present of manganese, sugilite is said to be a good remedy for headaches.

-Sugilite is usually pronounced with a soft 'g' as in the word 'genius' but the correct pronunciation should be with a hard 'g' as in 'gold'.
-The reason for this is because the surname of person after whom the mineral was named should be pronounced in this way.
+Sugilite tends to be pronounced with a soft 'g' as in the word 'genius' but should in fact be said with a hard 'g' as in 'gold'.
+The reason for this is because the surname of person after whom the mineral was named is pronounced in this way.

 On Mohs scale of mineral hardness sugilite grades 7 which puts it on par with quartz.
 The finest grade material when in massive form is known as gel sugilite but due to its rarity the smallest piece can command an eye-watering price.